hikitih/jf_course/src/javase04/t02/readme.txt

-Second task from fourth homework lies in the same folder
+Second task from fourth homework lies in the same folder as the first one.